igorgarbuz/spotify-mcp-server/README.md

 ### Spotify API Configuration

-Create a `spotify-config.json` file in the project root (you can copy and modify the provided example):
+Create a `spotify-config.json` file in the project root:

 ```bash
 # Copy the example config file
 cp spotify-config.example.json spotify-config.json
 ```

-Then edit the file with your client id:
+Then edit the file by adding your client id only.
+The `accessToken`, `refreshToken` and `accessTokenExpiresAt` will be managed automatically.
+The `redirectUri` should be the same as the one you added in the Spotify Developer Dashboard. `127.0.0.1` is the simplest option for the local MCP server.

 ```json
 {